broady/tygor/README.md

 }
 ```

-This generates TypeScript types and a manifest describing all available RPC methods.
+This generates TypeScript types and a manifest describing all available API methods.

 ### 5. Use the TypeScript client